wordswords/dotfiles/README.md

 2. `Enter` to open a diff of the chosen commit in current window
 3. `C` `A` and `D` resize the blame window up until the commit, author and date respectively.
-4. `g?` displays helpw ith more commands.
+4. `g?` displays help with more commands.

 ## Git Fugitive Status Window